Controller-approved source entry - pending batch clinical review Bovine Infectious Manual review pendingFood animal caution

 Board mindset → Most bovine infectious stems test the first safe herd-level decision, not a memorized drug plan.

-BVD clue → Reproductive loss, immunosuppression, mucosal disease, or persistently infected calves point toward PI testing, biosecurity, and vaccination review.
+BVD clue → Reproductive loss, immunosuppression, mucosal disease, or poor-doing calves point toward PI testing, movement control, biosecurity, and vaccination review.

-Johne clue → Adult chronic weight loss with diarrhea and poor response points toward long-term herd control, sanitation, calf-exposure reduction, and testing strategy.
+Johne clue → Adult chronic weight loss with diarrhea and poor response points toward fecal/serologic herd testing, sanitation, and calf-exposure reduction.

 Clostridial clue → Sudden death, crepitant muscle swelling, wound/soil exposure, or vaccination gaps point toward prevention and carcass-handling caution.